 The Tamarack Trades Training Centre provides top notch training and skills development in the trades for at-risk youth in the Ottawa area.

-The Sherwood is an eight-bed residence for male youth (aged 12 to 17) in pre‑trial detention or post-trial open custody.
-Like the Hay Centre, it provides education and training to help youth in conflict with the law make a positive transition back into the community.
+Sherwood is an seven-bed residence for male youth (aged 12 to 17) in pre‑trial detention or post-trial open custody.
+Like the Hay, it provides education and training to help youth in conflict with the law make a positive transition back into the community.

 This program addresses the links between anger and action, which can lead to conflict with the law.
 Four one-on-one interactive sessions show youth in the justice system how to recognize anger and manage it with a variety of alternative patterns and problem-solving techniques.